enasequence/read_docs/analyses/bionano-maps.md

 - **Analysis XML** - used for describing the analysis you would like to submit
 - **Submission XML** - tells ENA how to process this submission

-These are then submitted to ENA using a secure HTTP protocol.
-Please see the general guide on `Programmatic Submission <../general-guide/programmatic.html>`_ for more information.
+These are then submitted to ENA through the secure HTTPS protocol using POST multipart/form-data according to RFC1867.
+Please see the general guide on [Programmatic Submission] (../general-guide/programmatic.html) for more information.

 ## Step 1: Create Analysis XML